gottm01/Text_Summarization_Financial_Text/README.md

-# NLP_Project - Extracting Key Insights from Financial Text: A Summarization Approach
+# Extracting Key Insights from Financial Text: A Summarization Approach